marcel-dempers/docker-development-youtube-series/kubernetes/gateway-api/README.md

 ## Install a Gateway

-Next we need to install a Gateway that impliments our Gateway Class </br>
+Next we need to install a Gateway that implements our Gateway Class </br>
 Note that we use a Traefik Gateway in our example. </br>

 [Documentation](https://gateway-api.sigs.k8s.io/api-types/gateway)